sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 # minimize.cpp

-Provides an example of using the FIRE minimizer to minimize a 2D SPV system.
+Provides an example of using the FIRE minimizer to minimize either a 2D SPV or AVM system.

 # runMakeDatabase.cpp